leandrosilva-cd/to-do-list-react/README.md

 Desafio: Produzir uma aplicação de lista de afazeres utilizando HTML, CSS, JavaScript com o framework React.
 Layout fornecido pela Rocketseat.

 The project aims the practice of the basics of ReactJS.
-A resposive To do list was done in ReactJS
+A resposive To do list web application was done in ReactJS

 ### Desktop
 Image 1 - No task situation.